Shell re-enters coal with swaps trading

 Shell sold its Australian, South African, U.S. and Venezuelan coal assets 11 years ago.
 At that time coal prices were depressed and the market was opaque, illiquid and dominated by long-term contracts.

-BP (BP.L) also sold off its coal assets, leaving Total (TOTF.PA) the only oil major with coal mines and a physical trading book.
+BP also sold off its coal assets, leaving Total the only oil major with coal mines and a physical trading book.

 (Reporting by Jacqueline Cowhig, graphic by Henning Gloystein; editing by Jason Neely)